Konsol AI

 A French marinade or dressing of oil and vinegar.
 The vinaigrette is often seasoned with spices and possibly mustard.
 A variant is a vinaigrette salad of Russian origin.

-Green Peppercorn Sauce
+Green Peppercorn/Cognac Sauce

 The history of green peppercorn sauce can be traced back to French cuisine, specifically the classic sauce known as "sauce au poivre".